Marie Henein: Legal career

 She was later rehired at Edward Greenspan's firm after working with his partner, Marc Rosenberg.
 She eventually was named a partner of the firm in 1998.
 In 2002, Henein left to open Henein and Associates.
-The firm later was renamed as Henein Hutchinson LLP after former crown attorney Scott Hutchison joined the firm as a named partner.
+The firm later was renamed as Henein Hutchison LLP after former crown attorney Scott Hutchison joined the firm as a named partner, and then again to Henein Hutchison Robitaille when Henein's long-time colleague Danielle Robitaille was promoted to managing partner.

-Henein has developed a reputation in Toronto as one of the most "respected and feared criminal lawyers in the country."
+Henein developed a reputation in Toronto as one of the most "respected and feared criminal lawyers in the country."
 The National Post called her the "most high profile criminal defence lawyer in the country."
 In 2011, Canadian Lawyer magazine named her one of the "Top 25 Most Influential" saying she was "one of the most sought-after criminal lawyers in the country" and "a key go-to lawyer for high-profile accused in Toronto."

+Starting in the early to late 2010s, Henein began expanding her law firm to include a large civil litigation group, hiring prominent partners from Bay Street firms such as Torys and Borden Ladner Gervais.
+As her firm's focus shifted to include both criminal defence work and civil litigation, Henein herself began to take on more corporate law, professional regulation, and civil litigation cases as part of her legal practice.
+By March 2025, she estimated that 5% or less of her files were criminal defence matters.